 - Independent Offices

 - Mission Directory

 - Board for International Food and Agricultural Development

 - Resource Portal

 A member of the U.S. Senior Foreign Service, Ms. Rollins has more than 25 years of international experience.
 Prior to her appointment to the Asia Bureau, Ms. Rollins was named in 2007 as USAID’s Mission Director in Bangladesh, where she provided executive leadership for four years to USAID’s largest development program in South Asia, implementing a $200 million assistance program in one of the United States’ most important partners in Asia.
-The Bangladesh program included programs in support of the President’s four initiatives—Global Health, Food Security, Global Climate Change, and Global Engagement—designed to improve maternal and child health, combat malnutrition, increase economic growth, foster democratic governance, tackle corruption, and respond to disasters and provide humanitarian assistance.
+The Bangladesh program included activities in support of the President’s four initiatives—Global Health, Food Security, Global Climate Change, and Global Engagement—designed to improve maternal and child health, combat malnutrition, increase economic growth, foster democratic governance, tackle corruption, respond to disasters and provide humanitarian assistance.

-Before her appointment in Bangladesh, Ms. Rollins served as USAID’s Deputy Mission Director in South Africa, where she oversaw development programs addressing health, education, local government service delivery, and private sector development, including USAID’s largest HIV/AIDS program in the world, funded under the President’s Emergency Plan for AIDS Relief.
+Before her appointment to Bangladesh, Ms. Rollins served as USAID’s Deputy Mission Director in South Africa, where she oversaw development programs addressing health, education, local government service delivery, and private sector development, including USAID’s largest HIV/AIDS program in the world, funded under the President’s Emergency Plan for AIDS Relief.
 She has also served in Ghana, Uganda, and Nigeria, three of USAID’s largest development programs in Africa, as well as in Jamaica.

 Prior to joining USAID, Ms. Rollins was the Senior Program Officer at the African-American Institute, Procurement Agent for Stronghold (Nigeria) Limited, a Nigerian trading company based in London, and Legislative Assistant for two members of the U.S. Congress.